poonehmousavi/VolunteerismTransfer/README.md

   2)Analyze-data:

-    This file contains all functions necassry for analyzing data.
+    This file contains all functions necessary for analyzing data.
 Firts, it apply commonpre processing techniques on tweet's text including removing stopwords,lemmatization,         lowercase, removing speciall characters and tokenize it.
 We  save the processed data in a separate column as "processed_text" to use in future for either simple tfidf or word embedding.
 Second , it contains a LDA topic modeling.
 Third, it contains sentence-bert embedding for generating similarity matrix for           assiging weights to different sampples duringn training.
 Finally, It cnntains call to classification pipleline that trains and evaluate different sampling strtategies.